oauthstuff/draft-ietf-oauth-security-topics/A02_recommendations.md

 (#credential_leakage_referrer), (#browser_history), and
 (#access_token_injection).

-Moreover, no viable method for sender-constraining exists to bind access tokens to a specific client (as recommended in (#token_replay_prevention)) when the access tokens are issued in the authorization response.
+Moreover, no standardized method for sender-constraining exists to bind access tokens to a specific client (as recommended in (#token_replay_prevention)) when the access tokens are issued in the authorization response.
 This means that an attacker can use the leaked or stolen